negomi/route_cleaner/README.md

 route_cleaner
 ======================
-A command line app to remove potentially erroneous points from a set of lat/long coordinates with timestamps.
+A command line app to remove potentially erroneous points from a car journey, given a set of lat/long coordinates with timestamps.

 You'll need the following gems installed for it to work: